drivendataorg/cookiecutter-data-science/docs/docs/index.md

 # Cookiecutter Data Science

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+_A logical, reasonably standardized but flexible project structure for doing and sharing data science work._

 ## Why use this project structure?